annbeemsterboer/final-personal-project/README.md

-yarn install && yarn start form /client to start the app
+yarn install && yarn start from /client to start the app

 yarn install to install dependencies in /server